pyca/cryptography/docs/contributing.rst

 * When documenting a generic interface, use a strong algorithm in examples.
   (e.g. when showing a hashing example, don't use :class:`cryptography.hazmat.primitives.hashes.MD5`)
-* When giving perscriptive advice, always provide references and supporting material.
+* When giving prescriptive advice, always provide references and supporting material.
 * When there is disagreement about legitimate cryptographic experts, represent both sides of the argument and describe the tradeoffs clearly.